MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 * Microsoft  OneDrive for Business sync client prior to version 15.0.4693.1000 will stop syncing existing libraries.

+> [!IMPORTANT]
-**IMPORTANT**: In order to explicitly block Microsoft OneDrive client for Mac or OneDrive for Business Next Generation Sync Client on Mac OS X, please run the **Set-SPOTenantSyncClientRestriction** cmdlet with the **BlockMacSync** parameter set to true.
+> In order to explicitly block Microsoft OneDrive client for Mac or OneDrive for Business Next Generation Sync Client on Mac OS X, please run the **Set-SPOTenantSyncClientRestriction** cmdlet with the **BlockMacSync** parameter set to true.
 For more information about the Next Generation Sync Client for Mac OS X, see [Get started with the new OneDrive sync client on Mac OS X](https://go.microsoft.com/fwlink/?LinkID=717727).

+> [!IMPORTANT]
-**IMPORTANT**: There is a known OneDrive for Business sync client issue where syncing is being  blocked even if a computer is joined to a domain which is  set in the Safe Recipient List.
+> There is a known OneDrive for Business sync client issue where syncing is being  blocked even if a computer is joined to a domain which is  set in the Safe Recipient List.
 To resolve this behavior, obtain the 15.0.4719.1000 version or higher of the sync client, see [May 12, 2015, update for OneDrive for Business](https://support.microsoft.com/en-us/kb/2986244/).

+> [!NOTE]
-**Note**: To determine the version of your Sync client, see [What version of the sync client am I using?](https://support.office.com/en-us/article/Which-version-of-OneDrive-am-I-using-19246eae-8a51-490a-8d97-a645c151f2ba).
+> To determine the version of your Sync client, see [What version of the sync client am I using?](https://support.office.com/en-us/article/Which-version-of-OneDrive-am-I-using-19246eae-8a51-490a-8d97-a645c151f2ba).

 * The latest OneDrive for Business sync client can be downloaded from [Download OneDrive for Windows](http://go.microsoft.com/fwlink/?LinkID=404119&clcid=0x409) or [How to install OneDrive for Business for SharePoint and SharePoint Online](http://go.microsoft.com/fwlink/?LinkID=321300&amp;clcid=0x409).

+> [!IMPORTANT]
-**IMPORTANT**: This capability doesn’t support Microsoft Azure Active Directory (AD) Joined or Workplace Joined devices.
+> This capability doesn’t support Microsoft Azure Active Directory (AD) Joined or Workplace Joined devices.

 For additional information about how to troubleshoot the OneDrive for Business sync client, see [How to switch from an MSI installation of OneDrive for Business (formerly SkyDrive Pro) standalone to a Click-To-Run installation of OneDrive for Business (formerly SkyDrive Pro) standalone](http://go.microsoft.com/fwlink/?LinkId=526386&clcid=0x409).